Germany Ecovillage Tour

 Laura works as a network weaver, facilitator, designer and project coordinator in network and community development, ecological regeneration, permaculture, and holistic ecological living with 15 years of practical experience contributing to an eco-social just transition.
 Together with colleagues and 58+ member organisations at ECOLISE she works to cultivate a thriving impact network for community-led initiatives working towards regeneration, localisation, solidarity and resilience in Europe.

-Living nomadic for over 10 years, she has visited 100+ ecovillage, intentional communities and regenerative projects around the world, mainly in Europe and Asia plus Central & South America and the Middle East.
+Living nomadic for over 10 years, she has visited 100+ ecovillage, intentional communities and regenerative projects around the world, mainly in Europe and Asia plus Central & South America and the Fertile Crescent.
 Her community journey started as a teenager when she lived several years in a small sustainable community called “Höllbachhof” in the Bavarian Forest, Southeast region of Germany and has shaped a deep commitment for earth and people care.

 With a passion for nature, clear sense of evolutionary possibilities, and joy in creative collaboration Laura has supported networks, non-profits, communities, and eco-projects to synergize, build capacities and take transformative action.
 She is actively engaged in the Global Ecovillage Network, Permaculture, Ecosystem Restoration Communities, and the Evolutionary Collective.

-Laura was a coordinator for NextGEN Europe (youth ecovillage network), served as trustee for GEN International and currently is a member of GEN’s network steward circle.
+• Laura was a coordinator for NextGEN Europe (youth ecovillage network), served as trustee for GEN International and currently is a member of GEN’s network steward circle.
 Through NextGEN and a shared passion for ecovillage exploration Cynthia (Ecovillage Tours Founder) and Laura became friends 10 years ago and she is excited to support the team as a tour guide.

 Laura holds an Master’s degree in Regenerative Development and a Bachelor in Integrative Ecosocial Design from Gaia University, alongside certificates in permaculture and ecovillage design as well as design thinking, participatory leadership, facilitation, coaching, and sustainability education training.